 CRAY_LD_LIBRARY_PATHenvironment variable and in

 /opt/cray/wlm_detect/default/lib64.
-Below is the code snippet that copies the required libraries to a directory in your Home folder and sets up
+Below is the code snippet that adds directories with the required libraries to your

 - 5. In a Shifter job: Make sure